You want smart political talk without the meltdowns?

 Let's discuss it.

-And you know, lo and behold, this thing came together.
+And, you know, lo and behold, this thing came together.

-Uh, but I promise not to talk about the internal workings of it.
+It was a heavier lift than I thought, but I promise not to talk about the internal workings of it.

-I'm gonna keep my word.
+I'm going to keep my word.

-Um, but I'm glad it's happening.
+But I'm glad it's happening.

 I do.